-Other primary components of the LCRR include developing a replacement plan for any identified lead service lines and galvanized lines requiring replacement, evaluating our corrosion control program, modifying our sampling program to include mandatory sampling of elementary schools and day care centers, and communicating potential lead service lines to the public.
-OWASA has hired a consultant to assist with these and other requirements of the LCRR and will publish an online map to help inform the community of these efforts.

-Subsequent to publishing the LCRR, EPA further evaluated the rule and concluded that there are opportunities to improve it to better protect communities from lead exposure.
-The EPA intends to promulgate the Lead and Copper Rule Improvements (LCRI) prior to October 16, 2024.
+Other primary components of the LCRR include developing a replacement plan for any identified lead service lines and galvanized lines requiring replacement, evaluating our corrosion control program, modifying our sampling program to include mandatory sampling of elementary schools and day care centers, and communicating about potential lead service lines with the public.
+OWASA has hired a consultant to assist with these and other requirements of the LCRR and published an online map on October 16, 2024 to help inform the community of these efforts.
+EPA further evaluated the rule and concluded that there are opportunities to improve it to better protect communities from lead exposure.
+On October 8, 2024, EPA published the final Lead and Copper Rule Improvements (LCRI).
+This rule requires drinking water systems to replace lead service lines within 10 years.